Skip to main content

 Why do dogs love belly rubs?

 There’s a scientific reason why petting, including belly rubs, feels good to our dogs, according to Discover Magazine.
 Studies show that all mammals have skin-sensitive neurons that respond favorably to massage-like stroking.
-Additionally, behaviorists believe that dogs love petting because the stroking of hair is linked to social grooming in the animal kingdom.
+Additionally, behaviorists believe that dogs love petting because stroking the hair is linked to social grooming in the animal kingdom.
+It’s one way that pack members bond!

 There may also be a practical reason why our four-legged friends enjoy belly rubs.
-Think about how frustrating it is when you have an itch you can’t reach.
-You sigh with satisfaction when you finally reach that spot with a back scratcher or someone obliges and helps you out.
+Think about how frustrating it is to have an itch you can’t reach.
+You sigh with satisfaction when you finally reach that spot with a back scratcher, or someone obliges and helps you out.
 No doubt there are areas of your dog’s belly that he can’t easily reach, and he’s thrilled when you rub that spot for him.

 Dog enjoying belly rub.